 Wallace Monument - A Reminder of the Past

-The unfailing beauty which seeps through the gothic architecture makes up this astounding monument dedicated to immortalizing the memory of Sir William Wallace a hero to the Scottish people.
-This magnificent building which sits 220 feet or 67m high came into existence in 1869 on the former site of the ancient Pictish hill fort in the time of nationalism that was far-reaching through Europe.
+Enjoy the beauty which seeps through the gothic architecture of this astounding monument dedicated to immortalizing the memory of Sir William Wallace - a hero to the Scottish people.
+This magnificent building, which rises up to 220 feet or 67m high, came into existence in 1869 on the former site of the ancient Pictish hill fort in the time of nationalism that was far-reaching through Europe.
 The Wallace Monument lies two miles north from the city of Stirling.

-On the 11 September 1297 this site was beholden to a sight of patriotic beliefs, the desire for freedom, peace which was needed from the oppression and cruelty delivered by King Edward ‘Long shanks’ the first of England and felt so immensely by the Scottish people as a whole.
+On the 11 September 1297 this site became a platform for patriotic beliefs, the desire for freedom and peace which was needed from the oppression and cruelty delivered by King Edward ‘Long shanks’ the first of England, and felt so immensely by the Scottish people as a whole.
 This in turn created the strong desire in Sir William Wallace to gain loyalty from the people, uniting the clans to fight against this warring King and so from this hill the legendary Wallace and his men took on the English and defeated them in an unprecedented victory.

-The Wallace monument also the pays tribute to the many great Scottish statesmen, explorers, inventors and writers of times passed and so it would not be uncanny to come across such names as Robert the Bruce, David Livingstone and Robert Burns to name a few as you walk through the Hall of Scottish Heroes.
-The eerie silence can be felt as you bask in the rich history and the gamely views to the north which harbor the Ochil, Dumyat.
-To the West lie the famous and benevolent Trossachs and Loch Lomond.
-Going south, subjugated by the castle, lies the significant city of Stirling and lastly East brings you across the picturesque Forth Valley.
+The Wallace monument also the pays tribute to the many great Scottish statesmen, explorers, inventors and writers of times past and so it would not be uncanny to come across such names as Robert the Bruce, David Livingstone and Robert Burns to name a few as you walk through the Hall of Scottish Heroes.
+The eerie silence can be felt as you bask in the rich history and the spectacular views to the north which harbor the Ochil, Dumyat.
+To the West lie the famous Trossachs and Loch Lomond.
+Going south, dominated by the castle, lies the city of Stirling, and lastly East brings you across the picturesque Forth Valley.

-Transport to the William Wallace Monument in the summer months is mainly serviced by Stirling tour buses which are available at the Pavilion visitor’s centre which is situated by the car park and can be recognized by their green and cream colouring.
+Transport to the William Wallace Monument in the summer months is mainly serviced by Stirling tour buses which are available at the Pavilion visitor’s centre.
 The tour buses run between the monument and Stirling Castle at thirty minutes intervals.
 For those who are visiting the William Wallace Monument and arrive in their own transport you will be required to leave your cars at the base of the Abbey Craig where you can with care descend to the bottom of the Wallace monument.